Foreign relations of the Holy See: Diplomatic representations to the Holy See

-Of the diplomatic missions accredited to the Holy See, 91 are situated in Rome, although those countries, if they also have an embassy to Italy, then have two embassies in the same city, since, by agreement between the Holy See and Italy, the same person cannot at the same time be accredited to both.
+Of the diplomatic missions accredited to the Holy See, 91 are situated in Rome.
+Those countries, if they also have an embassy to Italy, then have two embassies in the same city.
+This is due to the agreement between the Holy See and Italy, which established that the same person cannot at the same time be accredited to both.
 The United Kingdom recently housed its embassy to the Holy See in the same chancery as its embassy to the Italian Republic, a move that led to a diplomatic protest from the Holy See.
 An ambassador accredited to a country other than Italy can be accredited also to the Holy See.
 For example, the embassy of India in Bern, accredited to Switzerland and Liechtenstein, is also accredited to the Holy See, while the Holy See maintains an Apostolic Nunciature in New Delhi.
 For reasons of economy, smaller countries accredit to the Holy See a mission situated elsewhere and accredited also to the country of residence and perhaps other countries.